Understanding Time & Gravity

 EarthSky: What Is Time?

 Thomas Kitching, a cosmologist and astrophysics lecturer, looks at questions like: Does time have a beginning?
 Time's arrow?
 Will time end?
-Written in non-technical language, this post gives you an idea of the questions scientists are looking at. learn more
+Written in non-technical language, this post gives… learn more

 resource URL thumbnail